orlando1409/ConnectAdmin/README.md

 make
 ```
 1.6.
 Installing

 ```bash
 sudo make install
 ```

-2. Installing Yarn
+2.Installing Yarn

 Choose the instructions according to your OS in the next URL
 [Instructions](https://yarnpkg.com/docs/install)

-3. Excute the yarn command to install dependencies
+3.Excute the yarn command to install dependencies

 ```bash
 yarn Install
 ```
-4. Run the yarn comand to open the project
+4.Run the yarn comand to open the project

 ```bash
 yarn run dev